Roaring Twenties: Sexuality of women during the 1920s

 The 1920s was a period of social revolution, coming out of World War I, society changed as inhibitions faded and youth demanded new experiences and more freedom from old controls.
 Chaperones faded in importance as "anything goes" became a slogan for youth taking control of their subculture.
 A new woman was born—a "flapper" who danced, drank, smoked and voted.
 This new woman cut her hair, wore make-up, and partied.
 She was known for being giddy and taking risks.
-Women gained the right to vote in most countries.
+Women gained the right to vote in many countries, although in some countries this occurred later, notably in France (in 1944) and in Switzerland (1971 at the federal level, and 1959–1990 at cantonal level, with the Swiss canton of Appenzell Innerrhoden being the last jurisdiction in Europe to grant women the right to vote; see Women's suffrage in Switzerland).

 New careers opened for single women in offices and schools, with salaries that helped them to be more independent.
 With their desire for freedom and independence came change in fashion.
 One of the more dramatic post-war changes in fashion was the woman's silhouette; the dress length went from floor length to ankle and knee length, becoming more bold and seductive.
 The new dress code emphasized youth: Corsets were left behind and clothing was looser, with more natural lines.
 The hourglass figure was not popular anymore, and a slimmer, boyish body type was considered appealing.
 The flappers were known for this and for their high spirits, flirtation, and recklessness when it came to the search for fun and thrills.

 Coco Chanel was one of the more enigmatic fashion figures of the 1920s.
 She was recognized for her avant-garde designs; her clothing was a mixture of wearable, comfortable, and elegant.
 She was the one to introduce a different aesthetic into fashion, especially a different sense for what was feminine, and based her design on new ethics; she designed for an active woman, one that could feel at ease in her dress.
 Chanel's primary goal was to empower freedom.
 She was the pioneer for women wearing pants and for the little black dress, which were signs of a more independent lifestyle.